zed-io/fcl-auth-swift/README.md

 ## Delegate

-The Authentication Service has optional delegate to handle custom events or settings.
+The authentication library has an optional delegate to handle custom events or settings.

 ```swift
 FCL.shared.delegate = self